GabrielaW8765/objects-cc/README.md

 var conB = people[1];
 ```

 This allows us to quickly and easily change the contestants around, but keep which fun facts we want to display.
-Go ahead and swap the `1` to `0` so that it looks like this:
+Go ahead and swap the `1` and `0` so that it looks like this:

 ```js
 var conA = people[1];
 var conB = people[0];
 ```

-Ideally, your preview would now looks something like this:
+_Ideally_, your preview would now look something like this:

 <img src="img/objects-cc-02.png">

 But it probably doesn't.
 Why not?
 Because as we construct our data, we want to make sure it's thorough.
 For example, if **Robert** has a nickname, we need to make sure **Layla** has one too, just in case it gets used.
 Essentially, our properties should (generally) be consistent from object to object.

 Go ahead and update your `people` variable so that you have consistent properties and the preview matches the screenshot above.
+Do **NOT** change any of the `document.write()`s.

 ## Task 3: Make a third contestant!

 You heard me.
 You'll have to add:
 * to your `people` array
-* some `document.write()`s
+* some `document.write()`s at the bottom

 For the image, choose any number up to `99` from the `men` or `women`.